buda-base/asset-manager/audittool/audit-test-shell/AuditToolOperation.md

 #### Test Config objects

-The test dictionary has a dependency on io.bdrc.am.audit.iaudit.AuditTestConfig class.
+The test dictionary has a dependency on AuditTestConfig class.
 Test developers include this library in their Jar, and provide Test configuration objects.
 The test configuration objects provide information to the shell as to a test's name, friendly description, class which implements the test (which, again, can be in any package in the library) .